 - In classic connection load balancing, each node in the cluster can only be reached via a single IP address.
 This address is set in the EXPORT_ADDRESS column of the NODES system table.
 With connection load balancing policies, you can create a network address for each IP address associated with a node.
 Then you create rules that redirect to those addresses.

-Overview of Creating a Load Balancing Policy
+Steps to Create a Load Balancing Policy

 There are three steps you must follow to create a load balancing policy: